benmvp/slides/2017/reactrally/fiber.md

 NOTES:
 - However, this results in an error saying you have to wrap in an enclosing tag
-- Literally one of the first things you learn/experience in React
+- The result is a lot of "tag bloat" because you needed enclosing tags everywhere
+- And this breaks flexbox

 /////